 The Transfer Pricing Law Review: Editors' Preface

-It has been a great pleasure to edit this fifth edition of The Transfer Pricing Law Review.
+It has been a great pleasure to edit this sixth edition of The Transfer Pricing Law Review.
 This publication aims to give readers a high-level overview of the principal transfer pricing rules in each country covered in the Review.
-Each chapter summarises the country's substantive transfer pricing rules, explains how a transfer pricing dispute is handled, from initial scrutiny through to litigation or settlement, and discusses the interaction between transfer pricing and other parts of the tax code (such as withholding taxes, customs duties, and attempts to prevent double taxation).
+Each chapter summarises the country's substantive transfer pricing rules, explains how a transfer pricing dispute is handled, from initial scrutiny through to litigation or settlement, and discusses the interaction between transfer pricing and other parts of the tax code (such as withholding taxes, customs duties and attempts to prevent double taxation).

 Given their economic importance, transfer pricing rules will be high on the corporate tax agenda (and the broader political agenda) for many years to come, and they are continuing to evolve at a rapid pace.
 Over the next few years, we expect the following to be among the main areas of focus.